SecConNet/mahiru/docs/distributed_scenarios.rst

 .. code-block:: bash

-  vagrant provision --provision-with mahiru_down registry client1 client2
+  vagrant provision --provision-with mahiru_down registry site1 site2
-  vagrant provision --provision-with mahiru_up registry client1 client2
+  vagrant provision --provision-with mahiru_up registry site1 site2 client1 client2

+Note the addition of `client1` and `client2` for the `mahiru_up` run.
+This will install the new version on the clients as well for use by the control scripts.

 To destroy the VMs, use (without -f you'll have to confirm the destruction of each individual VM):